Nobody Knows (誰も知らない "Dare mo Shiranai") is a 2004 Japanese movie directed by Hirokazu Kore-eda.

 - Minor Living Alone: Happens to the kids when the mother leaves.

-- Parental Abandonment: We get a Reality Ensues and a deconstructed version of this as, when Keiko leaves and with no one knowing who their fathers are, the kids try to cope with the best they can.
+- Parental Abandonment: We get a deconstructed version of this as, when Keiko leaves and with no one knowing who their fathers are, the kids try to cope with the best they can.

 - Parental Neglect: Keiko is more negligent than caring when it comes to her kids, as she leaves them for months on end and then comes back with presents.
 She then leaves again to chase a new boyfriend, promising to come back after she gets married but she doesn't, nor does she give them any financial support either..